Arpan-Kaur2006/SwiftType/README.md

 # SwiftType

 A minimalist, developer-focused typing speed test application.
-Built entirely with pure React and standard CSS alog woth basic TailwindCSs, focusing on clean UI and precise state management.
+Built entirely with pure React and standard CSS along with basic TailwindCSs, focusing on clean UI and precise state management.

 ## Features